 There are two major categories of swim diapers to choose from, depending on your needs:

-- Reusable swim diapers – The benefits of this option are that you will be able to get multiple uses out of the diaper and they are more durable in general.
-Typically, they come in fun colors and patterns that resemble bathing suits more than a traditional diaper.
-The downsides are that the upfront cost is higher and, just like cloth diapers, there will be a higher yuck factor when it comes to changing and clean up if there is an accident.
+Typically, reusable swim diapers come in fun colors and patterns that resemble bathing suits or cloth diapers more than a traditional disposable diaper.
+The downsides are that the upfront cost is higher and, just like cloth diapers, there will be a higher yuck factor when it comes to changing and cleaning up if there is an accident.

 In most cases, you’ll want to pick a swim diaper that is snug enough to keep any solid material inside the diaper, but big enough to last through the summer with a growing baby or toddler.